Analyzing Lotus Technology (LOT) and Its Rivals

-Lotus Technology (NASDAQ:LOT – Get Free Report) is one of 672 public companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
+Lotus Technology (NASDAQ:LOT – Get Free Report) is one of 68 public companies in the “Motor vehicles & car bodies” industry, but how does it contrast to its competitors?
 We will compare Lotus Technology to similar businesses based on the strength of its valuation, dividends, profitability, earnings, analyst recommendations, risk and institutional ownership.

 Profitability